tdalife/murit/README.md

 # MuRiT

 ## Description
-`MuRiT` is a standalone program that provides Vietoris-Rips transformations for multifiltered flag complexes.
+`MuRiT` is a standalone program that provides Vietoris-Rips transformations for (multi)filtered metric spaces.

 It is build with the main goal of providing a `Ripser` add-on to calculate persistent homology of flag complexes along any totally ordered subfiltration of interest.
 Thus, `MuRiT` allows an easy exploration of multi-persistence properties for filtered metric spaces, e.g. timeseries data.